-Currently, sale of coastal migratory pelagic (CMP) species without a federal commercial permit is allowed consistent with state regulations.
+Sale of king and Spanish mackerel without a federal commercial permit is allowed consistent with state regulations.
 Most states require a commercial permit, saltwater products license, restricted species endorsement, or some other specific license to sell regulated finfish.
 Some states have regulations requiring a federal commercial permit to sell king mackerel or Spanish mackerel harvested from state waters, but overall these regulations are neither consistent nor specific.
 For example in Florida, where highest landings of these species occur, a federal commercial permit is required to exceed the bag limit, but not to sell any of these three species.